-For the extraction of the low power H^+ beam (less than 10 W) from the high power H^- beam (400 MeV, 250 kW) by the LCE technique, a preliminary LCE experiment to measure the power of the stripped H^+ beam was conducted using the H^- beam with energy of 3 MeV from the RFQ linac in J-PARC.
-As a result of this experiment, the stripped H^+ beam with a power of about 5 W equivalent was obtained under the J-PARC linac beam condition, and this value almost satisfied the power requirement (less than 10 W) of the proton beam for the TEF-P.
+For the extraction of the low power H+ beam (less than 10 W) from the high power H- beam (400 MeV, 250 kW) by the LCE technique, the LCE experiment to measure the power and its stability of the stripped H+ beam was conducted using the H- beam from the 3-MeV linac in J-PARC.
+As a result of this experiment, the stripped H+ beam with a power of 7.99 ± 0.22 W equivalent was obtained under the J-PARC linac beam condition, and this value almost satisfied the power requirement (less than 10 W) of the proton beam for the TEF-P.